 A "User Message" feature allows custom messages to be inserted into the Event Log.
 Any User Messages that are entered during a run are automatically saved with the run data:

 Although setting up a new method is straightforward, it can also be time consuming.
-The Method Wizard allows users to set up a new method quickly and easily using an existing method as a "Template" for the new method.
-The Instruments, Signals, and acquisition parameters of the template method are used as the basis for the new method.
+The Application Import Wizard allows you to set up a new method quickly and easily by importing the Components and m/z values from an MS Sensor Application Builder application.